uPortal-Attic/uportal-app-framework/docs/releasing.md

 #### Documentation release

-Create release docs on gh-pages (Jenkins job) using the tag created for bower.

-+ Update `versions.md` to have the latest tag as a folder
-+ Run [jenkins job][uw-frame-release-docs-version Jenkins job] to release a new version of the documentation
-+ Verify you can get to that version of the documentation on gh-pages
+You don't have to do anything special to release the documentation.
+GitHub pages will run Jekyll on the `docs` folder of the latest commit in the `master` branch, continually deploying the latest documentation to [the live documentation website](http://uw-madison-doit.github.io/uw-frame/).

 ### Release notes